Background~

 Guided birding hikes during migratory season

-Earth-Centered ceremonial practices in community and individually - Welcoming new babies into the world through ceremony, wedding ceremonies, seasonal ceremonies & transitional times in life
+Earth-Centered ceremonial practices in community and individually - for expecting mothers, weddings, seasons & transitional times in life

 Spiritual centered retreats and silence offerings